yahya-kq/NextGen-Intelligence/README.md

 # NextGen-Intelligence

-**A portfolio of projects at the intersection of data, business intelligence, AI/ML, and automation—built to deliver actionable business and financial insights.**
+**A portfolio of projects at the intersection of data, business intelligence, AI/ML, and automation built to deliver actionable business and financial insights.**

 ## 🌟 **About This Repository**
 This repository is my flagship hub, showcasing selected projects where **data, intelligence, and automation converge**.
 It reflects my work in **business intelligence, data analytics, financial analysis, and AI/ML solutions** aimed at driving smarter decision-making.